 Personal data we obtain is collected in a few key ways including:

 The lists below are not exhaustive.

 • Data disclosed by an authorised third party (e.g. employer) on the individual’s behalf where your data is provided to us by an authorised third party such as your employer (for example, course delegate lists), it is the third party’s responsibility to ensure they have the correct lawful basis in place to share this data with Value Partnership.

 • Direct interactions.
-You may give us your personal data giving us your business card, your Curriculum Vitae, by filling in forms or by corresponding with us by post, phone, and email or otherwise.
-This includes personal data you provide when you:
+You may give us your personal data by giving us your business card, your Curriculum Vitae, by filling in forms or by corresponding with us by post, phone, and email or otherwise.
+This includes, but not limited to, personal data you provide when you:

 o ask us to work with you or talk to you about a particular topic;

 o give it to us as part of the work we are doing with you;